openeuler-mirror/iSulad/README.md

 ```
 ### Operations on containers:

+For more informations on how to use `iSulad`, please refer to the [guide](https://openeuler.org/en/docs/20.03_LTS/docs/Container/isulad-container-engine.html)

 `iSulad` provides two operate interfaces to manager images and containers.

 - CLI, `iSulad` provides `isula` as client CLI